Aleksandar98/EasyOrder/README.md

 The classes in the domain have no dependencies on the other layers.

 ## Data
 - ApiModels live in the Data layer.
-They match the server models 1-1 and are the output of the ApiServices.
+They match the server models 1-1 and are the output of the MenuPlaygroundApi.
 - Providers offer RxJava3 interfaces.

 ## Domain